scy-phy/minicps/docs/userguide.rst

 Instruction taken from
 `here <https://github.com/mininet/mininet/issues/454>`_

-Generate sphinx doc
+Documentation generation with Sphinx
 -------------------

-To generate this documentation from the source we can use ``sphinx``.
+To generate this documentation from the source we use the ``sphinx`` tool.

 First install: